ammiellewb/AntiGhost/README.md

-# SpurHacks - Contact Management App
+# AntiGhost - Contact Management App

 A React Native contact management application built with Expo that helps you stay in touch with important contacts by providing AI-powered conversation suggestions.